Last Updated on March 6, 2023 by Lori Walker

 If the cake still doesn’t seem done, try cutting away the undercooked portions and topping the cake with frosting or another topping of your choice.

 This can help hide imperfections and make your cake look as good as new.
+But why does the middle of your banana bread sink?

 Why is your bundt cake not cooking in the middle?